ViperXSecurity/lib-nosa/README.md

 - We generated a helpful doxygen documentation (doxygen_doc)

 ### TODO
 - x86 AFD.sys driver connection.
-- Subdomains for some reason doesn't work properly, even with the correct aligned bytes for DNS queries.
-- UDP connections (it ONLY supports TCP for now).

 - ### (For bind connections)
 - nosa_listen()